 - Monitor enhancements to risk methodologies through full lifecycle events

-- Develop and conduct advanced data analytics and reporting to identify and analyze causal links and meaningful relationships (e.g., correlations, distributions, percentiles) across large and/or multi-sourced data sets, determine best methods and visuals to communicate analytical insights, and deliver compelling and easy to understand narratives of those insights to support executive decision making
+- Develop, conduct, and maintain advanced data analytics and reporting through data interpretation and analysis by integrating various reporting components and techniques from multiple data sources to identify and analyze causal links and meaningful relationships (e.g., correlations, distributions, percentiles) across large and/or multi-sourced data sets, and deliver compelling and easy to understand narratives of those insights to support executive decision making

-- Assist in the creation of departmental trainings
+- Assist in the creation and modification of policies, procedures, and departmental trainings

 - Support management with special projects and other duties as assigned